krtfesm/Chicago-Crimes/README.md

 The time series was computed after transforming the dataset to only include crime counts per day.
 Data from this portion began on 1/1/2001 and ended on 7/31/2023.

+Datasets used for this project are in the "Data" section of the repository.
+These datasets are from after the data manipulation shown in the code, as the csv files were too large to upload to github pre-manipulation.
+The csv file for the data from 1/1/2001 to 7/31/2023 is overall too large to upload to github, so that dataset was not included in the "Data" section.
+This data can be acquired from the link given above and transformed to only include counts per day on the same website.

 &nbsp;

 ## 1. Data Cleaning and EDA